Sieve Methods in Random Graph Theory: Abstract

 \section{Abstract}

 In this paper, we apply the Tur\'an sieve and the simple sieve developed by R. Murty and the first author to study problems in random graph theory.
-In particular, we obtain upper and lower bounds on the probability of a graph on $n$ vertices having diameter $2$ (or diameter $3$ in the case of bipartite graphs) with edge probability $p(n)$ where the edges are chosen independently .
+In particular, we obtain upper and lower bounds on the probability of a graph on $n$ vertices having diameter $d$ for some $d\geq 2$ with edge probability $p$ where the edges are chosen independently.
 An interesting feature revealed in these results is that the Tur\'an sieve and the simple sieve ``almost completely'' complement each other.
-As a corollary to our result, we note that the probability of a random graph having diameter $2$ approaches $1$ as $n\rightarrow\infty$ for constant edge probability $p(n)=1/2$.
+As a corollary to our result, we note that the probability of a random graph having diameter $2$ approaches $1$ as $n\rightarrow\infty$ for constant edge probability $p=1/2$.
+This is an appendix of a shorter version of this paper.